dnlmurray/morningpaper/README.md

 # Morning Paper
-      is a Telegram bot that saves your time that you spend reading the news.
+      is a Telegram bot that saves the time that you spend reading the news.